 - Failure to move out after the lease ends.

-- Gross violation of the lease agreement.
+- Gross violation of the rental agreement such as to withhold rent.

 Other than these, all other types of evictions are illegal in the state of Florida.